-Course Load.
-The course load is determined by the student's advisor but is not to exceed 15 semester hours of credit during each of the two semesters, seven semester hours during each five-week summer session, or nine semester hours of credit during an eight-week summer session.
-An audited course is counted toward the student's maximum load.
+The course load is determined by the student's advisor but is not to exceed 15 semester hours of credit during each of the two semesters, seven semester hours during each five-week summer session, or nine semester hours of credit during an eightweek summer session.
+An audited course is counted in the student's maximum load.

 All graduate assistants and associates must enroll for a minimum of six semester hours during each semester (fall and spring) of their appointment.
 The six hours cannot include audit enrollment.
 Enrollment in continuing registration (595 or 695) does not fulfill the six-hour requirement.
-A half-time (50 percent) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours of course work each semester; a one-third-time (33 percent) assistant or associate for more than 13 hours; and a quarter-time (25 percent) assistant or associate for more than 15 hours.
+A half-time (50%) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours of course work each semester; a third-time (33%) assistant or associate for more than 13 hours; and a quarter-time (25%) assistant or associate for more than 15 hours.